blinds52/odata/trunk/tools/CheckABNF/README.txt

  - Location: CheckABNF/TestCases.xsd
  - Key type: Namespace name
  - Key:      http://docs.oasis-open.org/odata/ns/testcases

+While you're at it, also make sure that in

+   Window -> Preferences -> Run/Debug -> Launching

+in the bottom-most group "Launch Operation" the first radio button "Always launch the previously launched application" is selected.
+This allows you to use F11 in the XML editor to re-run all test cases.

 Each test case has a name, a start rule for the parser, and an input string to parse.
 It may specify the position at which the parser is expected to fail: